iprokit/service/README.md

 ```

 # Hero & Sidekick Service
-Lets create a hero service and a sidekick service that can talk to each other through (STSCP)service to service communication protocol.
+Lets create a hero service and a sidekick service that can talk to each other through (SCP)service communication protocol.

 ## HeroService
 * index.js